stellar-deprecated/horizon/docs/reference/operations-single.md

 category: Endpoints
 ---

-The operation details endpoint provides information on a single [operation][resources_operation].
+The operation details endpoint provides information on a single [operation](./resources/operation.md).
 The operation ID provided in the `id` argument specifies which operation to load.

 ## Request